 Explain that what you’re doing is out of scope, but you won’t charge them for it because of [insert agency benefit here].
 Then explain how much that type of service would cost normally to set expectations for the future.
 (You can also use Reason-Options-Choose, or my 7 magic words to stop scope creep.)

 Hey [client], I just wanted to let you know that the work we did on [project] was out-of-scope.
-I’ve decided to comp you these services as a special consideration for you and your business.
+My boss confirmed we could comp you these services as a special consideration for you and your business.
 If you would like something similar in the future, those services would start at [price].

 Let the client know exactly how much money they saved, and make sure that they know to expect to pay it the next time they request something similar.

-The key is to specify your timeframe, because you don’t want them to come to you in a year and say “hey, we’re ready for that 20% discount now.”
+The key is to specify your timeframe, because you don’t want them to come to you in a year and request an outdated discount.

-By making it strategically free or discounted, you’ve called it out and explained that it’s a special deal.
-Some reasons for doing strategically free work include building your portfolio, testing your new service, or because they’re one of your favorite clients.
+By making it strategically free or discounted, your team has called it out and explained that it’s a special deal.
+Why do strategically free work?
+It can help build your portfolio in new areas, testing new services, or reward a favorite client.

 Scenarios for “strategically free” work

-When you do “strategically free” work, you’re ultimately framing things as a “quid pro quo” (aka “this for that”).
+When your agency does “strategically free” work, you’re ultimately framing things as a “quid pro quo” (aka “this for that”).
 It’s not always financial; sometimes it’s about relaxing a policy.

 - Offer a discount to a “hot brand” new client as a one-time special deal in exchange for X.

-- Free web-based follow-up training for a client that commits to three in-person sessions.
+- Give access to on-demand followup training for a client that commits to three in-person sessions.

 - Add a no-charge A/B test of a new technology the agency is trying, where client would pay to continue after the first three months.